 English language requirements

-If you need to take an English Language test and haven't yet done so, please note that the availability of these and the time it takes to receive your certificates can vary depending on the time of year.
-For more information please visit the IELTS and Pearson English Language Test websites.
-For details of other English Language tests accepted for the UKVI, please see the Government’s website.
+If you need to take an English language test and haven't yet done so, please note that the availability of these and the time it takes to receive your certificates can vary depending on the time of year.
+For more information visit the IELTS and Pearson English Language Test websites.
+For details of other English language tests accepted for the UKVI, visit the Government’s website.

 Academic Technology Approval Scheme (ATAS)

-The Academic Technology Approval Scheme (ATAS) is run by the UK Government's Foreign and Commonwealth Office (FCO).
+ATAS is run by the UK Government's Foreign and Commonwealth Office (FCO).
 The scheme is aimed primarily at specific postgraduate research areas and is compulsory for international student visa applications on applicable courses.
 It is required for new, current and returning international students in specific areas of study.
 The ATAS application is made online, before applying for your visa, and is free of charge.
 It is your responsibility to check if this scheme applies to you.
 The FCO aims to process applications within a minimum of 20 working days.
-For further details please see the information on the Government’s website.
+For further details visit the Government’s website.

 Postgraduate research admissions contacts